Richard Pierpoint: Petition

-His request was denied and instead Pierpoint and several other Coloured Corps veterans, were given land grants in Garafraxa, just outside present-day Fergus.
+His request was denied, and instead, Pierpoint and several other Coloured Corps veterans were given land grants in Garafraxa, just outside present-day Fergus.

 Grant to Richard Pierpoint of the Township of Grantham in the County of Lincoln in the Niagara District, farmer -- as a private in the Coloured Corps under Captain Runchey and Lieutenant Robertson -- the easterly half of Lot No. 6 in the 1st Concession of the Township of Garafraxa -- containing one hundred acres.

 A "land ticket" was issued to him on July 30, 1822.
-Pierpoint would only get full ownership of the plot once he had cleared at least 5 acre of trees, cleared a road to the plot and built a house:
+Pierpoint would only get full ownership of the plot once he had cleared at least 5 acre of trees, cleared a road to the plot, and built a house:

 Location Ticket grant on fulfilment of settling duties req'd by Order in Council of 20 Oct.
 1818: to clear and fence 5 acre for every 100 acre granted; to erect a dwelling house of 16 by 20 ft; to clear one half of the Road in front of each lot.
 The whole to be performed within two years from the date of the ticket.
 Note The Settlement duty performed as attested & admitted.
 15 Sept.
 1826.
 Sig.
 T. Ridout.

-The farm was probably a settlement for a number of Black settlers, but the exact number is unknown.
-Very few records were left and even orally transmitted history is limited.
+The farm was probably a settlement for many Black settlers, but the exact number is unknown.
+Very few records were left, and even orally transmitted history is limited.

 Pierpoint died sometime before September 1838, leaving no family or heirs.
 It is not known where he was buried.
 His will left the Garafraxa property to Lemuel Brown.
-Brown, who lived in the Guelph area at the time of Pierpoint's death, sold the land to the neighbouring farmer.
+Brown, who lived in the Guelph area at the time of Pierpoint's death, sold the land to the neighboring farmer.